kirbylink/warp/BUILD.md

 There are several GitHub repositories available that contain different SDK versions, but they all seem to miss the header files.
 So it is recommended to download it from Apple's website.

 The macOS SDK is integrated into Xcode and Command Line Tools for Xcode.
 This repository has been built and tested with Command Line Tools for Xcode version 12.5.1 (`Command_Line_Tools_for_Xcode_12.5.1.dmg`).

+The resulting Clang and AR tools (e.g. `aarch64-apple-darwin24.4-clang` and `aarch64-apple-darwin24.4-ar`) must be referenced in the `.cargo/config.toml` file accordingly.

 ##### Build and Use macOS SDK from Command Line Tools for Xcode